SSWConsulting/SSW.Rules.Content/rules/change-link-sharing-default-behaviour/rule.md

 ![Figure: Some items may have unique permissions](uniquepermissions.png)

-If you regularly see this then your staff may be accidentally doing this.
-The default "Copy Link" in SharePoint is usually set to People from your organization can view this document.
-This creates a sharing link each time it is used, giving people access to the file even if they didn't already.
-Instead they should be created with the "People with existing access tag"
+The default "Copy Link" setting in SharePoint is usually set to "People from your organization can view this document".
+This creates a unique sharing link each time it is used, giving people access to the file even if they didn't already.

+Consequence in SharePoint is that unique permissions are applied to the individual items breaking permission inheritance.
+Links should instead be created with the "People with existing access" setting.

 <!--endintro-->

-To fix this issue you need to change the default sharing method.
-There are 2 ways to do this - manually via the GUI or automatically via PowerShell using PNP.
+To fix the issue you need to change the default sharing method.
+There are 2 ways to do this - manually via the GUI or programmatically via PNP.PowerShell.

-## Method 1 - Manually via SharePoint Admin
+## Method 1 - Manually via SharePoint Admin GUI

 1. In the SharePoint Admin site select the SharePoint site and click Sharing